-HYSPEC is a direct-geometry, crystal/TOF Hybrid Spectrometer designed for the SNS.
+HYSPEC is a direct-geometry, crystal/TOF hybrid spectrometer designed for the SNS [11].
 It will operate in the thermal and sub-thermal neutron range [2.5, 90] meV, have a resolution comparable to that of a reactor-based triple axis spectrometer, or better, and will have a polarization analysis capability.
-HYSPEC combines the time-of-flight spectroscopy with the focusing Bragg optics by using the TOF for selecting the neutron energy and the verticallycurved crystal monochromator for concentrating the neutron flux on sample.
+HYSPEC combines the TOF spectroscopy with the focusing Bragg optics by using the TOF for selecting the neutron energy and the vertically curved crystal monochromator for concentrating the neutron flux on sample.
 In this setup, a particular incident neutron polarization needed for the PA can be selected by using the (111) Bragg reflection from a Heusler crystal.
 This reflection has the property that the nuclear and magnetic scattering lengths are equal so only one spin state is reflected.
-Studies indicate that the polarization in excess of 95% is achievable when the Mn moments are aligned. and the Bragg reflectivity can approach that expected for an ideal mosaic crystal such as PG [8].
+Studies indicate that the polarization in excess of 95% is achievable when the Mn moments are aligned, and the Bragg reflectivity can approach that expected for an ideal mosaic crystal such as PG [8].

-Figure 1.
-Schematics showing (a) geometry of the HYSPEC's multi-channel setup for the scattered beam polarization analysis and (b) the operation of the analyzer in the polarized beam mode.
-Shading and arrows illustrate how the supermirror benders split scattered neutrons into beams with opposite polarizations.
+Fig. 1.
+Schematics showing: (a) geometry of the HYSPEC's multi-channel setup for the scattered beam polarization analysis; and (b) the operation of the analyzer in the polarized beam mode.
+Shading and arrows illustrate how the super-mirror-benders split scattered neutrons into beams with opposite polarizations.

 Large angular acceptance of the HYSPEC's analyzer (a 60° horizontal coverage is currently planned) does not allow using a Heusler crystal for determining the polarization of the scattered neutrons.
-Therefore, a multichannel array of equivalent, broadband, supermirror-bender transmission polarizers (SBTP) is envisioned for the polarization analysis of the scattered beam, Figure 1, (a).
+Therefore, a multi-channel array of equivalent, broadband SBTP is envisioned for the polarization analysis of the scattered beam, Fig. 1(a).
 Nineteen-to-twenty benders could be positioned in front of the analyzer vessel, at a distance ≈ 0.5 m from the sample axis, and within the 60° angle subtended by the detector array.
-For each PA channel this allows a ≈ 3 ° sector, or a \approx

-24 cm long segment on the detector bank at 4.5 m from the sample, containing 8-10 detector tubes.
+For each PA channel this allows a $\approx 3^\circ$ sector, or a ≈ 24 cm long segment on the detector bank at 4.5 m from the sample, containing 8-10 detector tubes.